JonathanGrossman/python_basics/10_functions.md

 # Functions

 A function is a block of code that performs one or more tasks.
-A function can accept one or more inputs and return one or more outputs.
+Functions make your code easier to read, edit, and debug.
+Functions also allow you to write a block of code and then reuse it.
+The results in cleaner code and stays consistent with the programming principle of "don't repeat yourself."
+Once you define a function, you can call it multiple times.
+Functions also let you generalize or "abstract away" your code that you can use it in other applications

 Here is a function.

 ```python
 # example of a function definition